A study of 1 Thessalonians with a focus on exegesis of the text and application for students’ context.

-This is a study of 1 Thessalonians with a focus on exegesis.
-Sound principals of exegesis will be modeled for the student.
-Each passage will be examined extensively so the student is able to see the depth of possible study.
+Sound principals of exegesis will be modeled for students.
+Each passage will be examined extensively so students are able to see the depth of possible study.
 The students will exegete the majority of the text of 1 Thessalonians.
-Methods for bridging the message from the Ancient text to the current culture and time of the student will be modeled by the teacher then demonstrated by the student.
+Methods for bridging the message from the ancient text to the current culture of the students will be modeled by the teacher then demonstrated by the students.
 Historical issues will be examined closely.
-Special attention will be given to passages that deal with Holiness.
+Special attention will be given to passages that deal with holiness.

-Exegesis leading to local application is a key skill for a pastor, the foundation of all teaching and preaching.
-1 Thessalonians is a key book for understanding the Scriptural basis for Entire Sanctification.
-The historical background of 1 Thessalonians will setup a foundation for other NT books and letters.
-Since the book is quite short it is possible to do a complete historical and theological exegesis, with the aim of providing a strong foundation for sermons and a Biblical Theology of leadership.
+Exegesis leading to local application is a key skill for a pastor and the foundation of all teaching and preaching.
+First Thessalonians is a key book for understanding the scriptural basis for entire sanctification.
+The historical background of 1 Thessalonians will setup a foundation for studying other NT books and letters.
+Since the book is quite short, it is possible to do a complete historical and theological exegesis, with the aim of providing a strong foundation for sermons and a biblical theology of leadership.

-CN-3 Ability to describe the basic content of the New Testament, identify the principal people and events and their roles in New Testament history.
+CN-3 Ability to describe the basic content and theological themes of the New Testament, identify the principal people and events and their roles in New Testament history.

-CN-4 Ability to demonstrate understanding of the basic principals of biblical interpretation
+CN-4 Ability to explain the basic principles of biblical interpretation.

-CN-6 Ability to explain how the theological foundations of Christianity proceed from Scriptures.
+CN-6 Ability to explain how the theological foundations of Christianity proceed from the Scriptures.

 CN-7 Ability to explain scriptural holiness from the Wesleyan-Armenian holiness perspective.

-CP-2 Ability to communicate effectively in writing and orally with cultural relevance.
+CP-1 Ability to communicate effectively with cultural and contextual relevance.

-CP-3 Ability to prepare Biblical messages for effective and sound Bible preaching.
+CP-2 Ability to prepare biblical messages for effective and sound preaching and teaching.